 Hay Fever and Asthma

 These are considered allergic diseases of the respiratory tract, and are the most common referrals we see.
 These are often due to allergens in the air (inhalants), and skin testing to inhalants is almost always done with these patients.
 Older patients may remember allergy work-ups as being painful and extensive multi-day procedures; this is not the case anymore.
 We usually test for about 20-30 allergens, done on the arms, and it takes about 15 minutes.
 There are no needles or shots involved.
-New patient visits for these symptoms typically last about a half an hour, including skin testing.
+New patient visits for these symptoms typically last about an hour-and-a-half, and includes paperwork, skin testing, and getting test results.

 **Antihistamines can interfere with our testing, so it is important that patients come into the office without having taken antihistamines for 4-5 days prior to the visit.
 These include Zyrtec (ceterizine), Benadryl (diphenhydramine), Claritin (loratidine), Allegra (fexofenidine), stomach medications such as Pepcid (famotidine), Zantac ( ranitidine), Tagamet (cimetidine), and even some anti-depressants such as Sinequan (doxepin).